docker/docs/content/compose/compose-file/05-services.md

 ## secrets

-`secrets` grants access to sensitive data defined by [secrets](09-secrets.md) on a per-service basis.
+{{< include "compose/services-secrets.md" >}}

 Two different syntax variants are supported; the short syntax and the long syntax.

-Compose reports an error if the secret doesn't exist on the platform or isn't defined in the [`secrets`](09-secrets.md) section of the Compose file.

-Services can be granted access to multiple secrets.
 Long and short syntax for secrets may be used in the same Compose file.

+Compose reports an error if the secret doesn't exist on the platform or isn't defined in the `secrets` top-level section of the Compose file.

 Defining a secret in the top-level `secrets` must not imply granting any service access to it.
 Such grant must be explicit within service specification as [secrets](09-secrets.md) service element.

 ### Short syntax